The Lightweight Ceili 34 Harp

-On the right is Annalee Foster who originally came to us with the idea for a Thormahlen Irish style harp.
-She has worked with us closely over the last year and has just won the 2010 All Ireland Harp Championship on her Koa Ceili-Mor.
+On the right below is Annalee Foster who originally came to us with the idea for a Thormahlen Irish style harp.
+She has worked with us closely over the last year winning the 2010 All Ireland Harp Championship on her Koa Ceili-Mor (now called the Clare).
 We are so proud of her!
-We have also worked with Janet Harbison, Grainne Hambly and William Jackson on honing in the details for a fantastic Ceili harp.
+We have also worked with Janet Harbison, Maeve Gilchrist, Grainne Hambly and William Jackson on honing in the details for a fantastic Ceili harp.

 Hear Annalee play her Chestnut Ceili and her Koa Ceili-Mor with the links below:

 A Semi Staved Amber Ceili with maple binding down the front, a triple "single vine" inlay on the pillar and a side "squiggle".

 Inlays on a stained harp need to be very simple.
 The inlay above is not simple, and we have decided not to do this intricate of an inlay on the stained part of a harp.
 Here is a page that shows the inlays that we will do on stained parts of the harp.
 However, the natural wood down the front of the pillar allows for any inlay to be put on these harps.

 On the left is a black Koa Trimmed Ceili with a black soundboard and a Bubinga trimmed Ceili with a Chestnut soundboard.
 The picture on the right shows a koa trimmed semi stave.